Last updated on 24 March 2022

 Walking in Fatih Neighbourhood

 We chose the area because we wanted to be within walking distance of the main square.
-But didn’t know that we were in for a visual treat right after we stepped out of Ali’s house!
-The colourful houses with wooden walls, Victorian balcony with cast Iron railing patterns, pots with flowering plants can take you back to the time of Romans and Byzantines.
+But didn’t know that we were in for a visual treat right after we stepped out of our BnB!
+The colourful houses with wooden walls, Victorian balconies with cast Iron railing patterns, and pots with flowering plants can take you back to the time of the Romans and Byzantines.
 Like the most famous Balat streets, this was the residential area for workers during Roman times.
 Less charming than Balat in terms of colours and contours, quieter with fewer tourists is a street you would love walking.

 Watching locals fishing at Galata Bridge